Physiology and available preparations of melatonin

 Melatonin is a hormone produced in the pineal gland from the amino acid tryptophan and secreted into the blood and cerebrospinal fluid.
 It conveys signals to distant organs, principally the brain, and affects the synthesis of second messengers and, ultimately, sleep and circadian rhythms.

 The physiology of melatonin and an overview of its clinical uses are reviewed here.
 Additional information on clinical uses of melatonin are found separately.
-(See "Treatment of insomnia", section on 'Melatonin agonists' and "Jet lag" and "Complementary and alternative therapies for cancer", section on 'Melatonin'.)
+(See "Treatment of insomnia in adults", section on 'Melatonin agonists' and "Jet lag" and "Complementary and alternative therapies for cancer", section on 'Melatonin'.)

 The human pineal gland is an important structure that transmits signals to the brain and other organs by secreting its unique hormone, melatonin.
 However this concept is only a few decades old.
 In 1975, it was discovered that melatonin production in humans, like that in all other mammals studied, exhibits a pronounced circadian rhythm such that nocturnal plasma melatonin concentrations are at least 10-fold higher than daytime concentrations [1,2].
 In humans, nocturnal serum concentrations of melatonin decline across puberty , but no reproductive effects of exogenous melatonin have been clearly demonstrated .